chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/implementation/custom-logic/external-integrations.md

 ### WebClient SDK

+Optimised for .NET applications.

 *   The Sitecore WebClient SDK is a .NET-based library that simplifies interactions with the Content Hub REST API, making it suitable for serverless applications like Azure Functions and Durable Functions.
-In these environments, the SDK can:
+In these environments, the SDK can be use to:

     1.  **Fetch or Push Content**: Automate retrieval or updates of digital assets and metadata.

-    2.  **Data Processing**: Perform transformations or validation on entities.
+    2.  **Process Data**: Perform transformations or validation on entities.

-    3.  **Integration**: Synchronise Content Hub data with external systems or services.
+    3.  **Integrate**: Synchronise Content Hub data with external systems or services.

     Its robust authentication and built-in capabilities streamline cloud-based operations, reducing boilerplate code and improving reliability.